FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    Correct way: with open() ; user_data = f.read() ; self.user_data = ec2.UserData.for_linux().custom(user_data).

    ### 4. Create an Application Load Balancer and attach it to the Public Subnets in both AZ's.
-   **Note:**
-   In case of an unhealthy target: check SG config or EC2 user data input.

    ### 4a.
 Create a Target Group.
    A target group is used to route requests to one or more registered targets.

+   **Note:**
+   In case of an unhealthy target: check SG config or EC2 user data input.
+   Also, make sure the health checks are not too slow, like i did!!
+   (It took ages for my targets to become healthty, which will cause a lot of confusion!!)
+   - interval= I had this prop set to 30 seconds instead of the default 10s.
+   - You can also set the default healthy_threshold_count lower than 5 if your application is
+   stable and starts up reliably.

+   The key is balancing between:
+   - Fast deployment/scaling (lower threshold)
+   - System stability (higher threshold)

    ### 4b.
 Create a HTTPS Listener.
    **purpose:**